bharathguntreddi3/WaveMote/README.md

 # you can multiply or divide with the smotthening
 ```

+## If any error occurs while using the library or installation check your pip and just go for the pre-requisite libraries documentation.
+## Nothing is free of errors, right!

 # More virtual features and functions will be added later!!!

 <h3>If any necessary commits are required to increase the elegance of this repo! i'm always open for a PR.</h3>